New Zealand's shame: Kiwis lead the world in student bullying

 "That series of issues which are interconnected are a bleak side of New Zealand that we're being slow to face up to, slow to join the dots about and is not the New Zealand that we want and it is a cause for continuing shame."

-Becroft attended a principal's meeting at Aurora College earlier this year and said he was sure the school leadership would be devastated by what happened.
+Earlier this year Becroft had attended a principal's meeting at the Invercargill school where this week's bullying took place - he said he was sure the school leadership would be devastated by what had happened this week.

 "And I'm equally sure that they would take it very seriously and follow it up and considerate it absolutely abhorrent and totally inconsistent with the school's values.